Jabučki Rit

-Jabučki Rit (Serbian Cyrillic: Јабучки Рит) is a suburban settlement of Belgrade, the capital of Serbia.
-It is located in the Belgrade's municipality of Palilula.
+Jabučki Rit (Јабучки рит) is a suburban settlement of Belgrade, the capital of Serbia.
+It is located in the municipality of Palilula.
+Established in 1948, it existed as a separate settlement until 1955, and again from 1956 to 1972, when it was administrativelly annexed to Padinska Skela.

 Location

-Jabučki Rit is located in the northern, Banat section of the municipality, 23 kilometers northeast of downtown Belgrade.
-The settlement is built in the central part of the marsh of Pančevački Rit, on the Butuš canal.
-The settlement is outside of any major roads, being connected by the 10 kilometer long road (through Glogonjski Rit) to the Zrenjaninski put road which connects Belgrade with the town of Zrenjanin in Vojvodina.
-Small Romani settlement is located in Jabučki Rit.
+Jabučki Rit is located in the northern, Banat section of the municipality, 23 km northeast of downtown Belgrade.
+It lies in the central part of the Pančevački Rit marshland, along a bend of the Sibnica Canal, near its junction with the Botuć Canal.
+The settlement is not located on any major road.
+It is connected by a 10 km road via Glogonjski Rit to the Zrenjaninski Put road, which links Belgrade with Zrenjanin in Vojvodina.